RajGaik26/RajGaik26/README.md

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [gaikwadz.world@gmail.com](mailto:gaikwadz.world@gmail.com)
-* 🧠  I'm learning DevSecOps
+* 🧠  I'm learning DSA
 * ⚡  I'm an Athlete 🦾

 ### Skills